SamuelRiveraC/SamuelRiveraC/README.md

 ### Want to know a little more of me?

 ### 💻 What am currently working on
-- Developing a branding strategy, along sales and marketing campaign
+- Developing a couple of Wordpress sites
-- <a href="https://consiglidiunavvocato.it/">An Italian law blog</a> (Maintenance and WP plugin development)
-- A project with a friend (No brand yet!)
+- Designing the UI of an Mobile App

 ### 📖 What am currently learning ...
 - More advanced topics with React